evencycu/go-project-template/devops/README.md

         path: devops/
     ```

-3. Build image, push image and deploy to K8s.
+If we want build image, push image and deploy to K8s.

     skaffold run -f devops/skaffold.yaml

-4. Delete all resources we just deployed on K8s.
+And delete all resources we just deployed on K8s.

     skaffold delete -f devops/skaffold.yaml

-5. Into develop mode.
-By using following command, skaffold will do everything as `skaffold run`.
-It also help to port-forward pods to local with random port, press any key to rebuild/redeploy the changes.
+We can go into develop mode by using skaffold.
+With following command, skaffold will do everything as `skaffold run`.
+It also help to port-forward pods to local with random port, and you can press any key to rebuild/redeploy the changes.

     skaffold dev -f devops/skaffold.yaml --trigger manual

 ### Note